Ivovis/week-09-Assignment/misc/Plan.md

 - A clerk id as k_id, this is the posters profile id
 - A text to hold the comment
 - foreign key 'profileid' ties this comment to a particular profile - user_profile(id)

+add error handling - done

+---

+Sunday...

+Add something nice to demonstrate use of external library (Use 1 or more Radix UI Primitive component)

+use the switch to change the order of posts in the CommentList component?

+Stretch goals:

+🏹 Ensure that a user’s biography cannot be left blank.
+If a user logs in without one, prompt them to add this information.

+login page redirect using clerks redirect feature?

+login -> check profile exists -> if no -> redirect to profile creation page if yes -> redirect to profile page

+make a checkprofile route? for clerk to call ?